cardnoles/TicTacToe/README.md

 ###TicTacToe Basics

 The game of tic-tac-toe is played with two players.
 Each player has a symbol, either an x or o.
 The players take turns entering their symbol into an available square.
 The goal is to get 3 symbols in a row either across a row, down a column or on the diagonal.
 The first player to do so wins.
-Sometime there is not a winner - the result is referred to as a cat's tail game.
+Sometimes there is not a winner - this result is referred to as a cat's tail game.

 ###Languages Used

-HTML
+* HTML
-CSS
+* CSS
-Javascript
+* JavaScript

 ###Links